moveit/moveit2/README.md

 We've prepared a simple demo setup that you can use for quickly spinning up a simulated robot environment with MoveItCpp.
 See the [run_moveit_cpp](moveit_demo_nodes/run_moveit_cpp) demo package for further instructions and information.

+## Supporters

+This open source project is maintained by supporters from around the world — see [MoveIt maintainers](https://moveit.ros.org/about/).
+[PickNik Robotics](https://picknik.ai/) is leading and organizing the development of MoveIt 2, with additional engineering resources from Intel.
+If you would like to support this project, please contact hello@picknik.ai